The Magical Number Seven, Plus Two

 For the measures, I used John Mulcahy's REW analysis software.

-Four measures average of the left and right loudspeakers at the listening position.
+Average measures of the left and right loudspeakers at 50 cm.

 Conclusion